Eigenvalues of Cayley graphs: Eigenvalues of Cayley graphs

 A consequence of this result is that the number of distinct eigenvalues of a normal Cayley graph on a finite group $\Ga$ does not exceed the number of irreducible complex representations of $\Ga$.
 Another application of Theorem \ref{Conjeign} is a formula (see \cite[Theorem 2]{Zieschang88}) for the number of walks of length $n$, $n \in \NNN$, between any two vertices in a normal Cayley graph.
 In the special case when $\Ga$ contains a cyclic self-normalized subgroup $W$ of order $pq$ for distinct primes $p, q$, and $S = \cup_{g \in \Ga} W_0^g$, with $W_0$ the set of elements of $W$ with order $pq$, $\Cay(\Gamma,S)$ has $4$ or $5$ distinct eigenvalues and for any $n \in \NNN$ the number of walks of length $n$ between two adjacent vertices in $\Cay(\Gamma,S)$ does not depend on the choice of the two adjacent vertices (see \cite[Theorem 9]{Zieschang88}).

 Theorem \ref{Conjeign} can be used to compute explicitly the eigenvalues of specific normal Cayley graphs in the case when the irreducible characters of the underlying groups are known.
-For example, all groups of order $p^2 q$ together with their character tables are known, where $p$ and $q$ are odd primes with $p < q$.
-Using this and Theorem \ref{Conjeign}, the eigenvalues of each normal Cayley graph of order $p^2 q$ were determined in \cite{GhorbaniL16}.
-Similarly, the spectra of all normal Cayley graphs on groups of order $2pq$ and $3pq$ in terms of the character tables of such groups were determined in \cite{GhorbaniL18}, where $p$ and $q$ are distinct odd primes.
+For example, all groups of order $p^2 q$ together with their character tables are known, where $p$ and $q$ are distinct odd primes.
+Using this and Theorem \ref{Conjeign}, the eigenvalues of each normal Cayley graph of order $p^2 q$ ($p < q$) were determined in \cite{GhorbaniL16}.
+Similarly, for distinct odd primes $p, q, r$, the eigenvalues of all normal Cayley graphs on groups of order $kpq$ ($k = 2, 3$) or $pqr$ were determined in \cite{GhorbaniL18} and \cite{GhorbaniN17}, respectively.
+In addition, the spectra of all connected minimal arc-transitive ``normal'' Cayley graphs of order $p^2 q$ for distinct odd primes $p, q$ were determined in \cite{GhorbaniSN20}, but here the word ``normal'' means that for the Cayley graph $\Cay(\Gamma, S)$ considered the right regular representation of $\Ga$ is normal in the automorphism group of $\Cay(\Gamma, S)$.

 \begin{thm} \emph{(\cite[Theorem 4.3 and Corollary 4.5]{Foster-GreenwoodK16})} Let $\Ga$ be a finite group and let $f: \Ga \rightarrow \CCC$ be a class function.
 Then the eigenvalues of the matrix $M_f = (f(xy^{-1}))_{x, y \in \Ga}$ are